 Rig the swing seats.
-Attach two 20 foot swing ropes to the two swing seats, using a scaffold hitch rigged with a Bowline.
-In order to accommodate the swing rope with the Scaffold Hitch, the swing seats should be prepared with impressions cut on each side, 2″ long and 1/2″ deep, beginning 1-1/2″ from each end.
+Attach two 20 foot swing ropes to the two swing seats, using a scaffold hitch rigged with a bowline.
+In order to accommodate the swing rope with the scaffold hitch, the swing seats should be prepared with impressions cut on each side, 2 inches long and 1/2 inch deep, beginning 1-1/2 inches from each end.

 Attach the rings to the crossbar.
 Using the 6-foot ropes, tie the steel rings to the crossbar with prusiks at intervals as per the measurements reflected in the diagram.

 Prepare the A-Frames.
 Using two 12-foot spars and one 6-foot spar, with tight square lashings, lash together two identical A-frames making sure the tips of the legs cross the same distance from the top for each.
 Use a 20-foot rope where the tips of the legs intersect, and 15-foot ropes at the bottom.
 NOTE: Make sure the 6-foot connecting spars are lashed low enough to the bottom so later on there will be plenty of room to lash them to the pioneering stakes.

 Add the oblique supporting legs.
 About a foot or so below the top lashing on the A-frames, lash on a third 12-foot spar to one leg of each A-frame, using 20-foot ropes.
 These spars will be angled down, extending out to support the A-frames in their vertical positions.